-Effective inbound marketing strategies target people at each of these stages, with suitable content and tools that move them along the sales funnel to the next stage of their journey.
+Effective inbound marketing strategies target people from the first to the final phase of inbound marketing, with suitable content and tools that move them along the sales funnel to the next stage of their journey.
 And this is done is with the inbound marketing methodology.

 Inbound offers real value to customers

 The fact is that consumers behave differently in this internet age than they did before it.
 Buyers are researchers, looking for specific solutions to problems, or ways to satisfy their needs.
 They have a plethora of information at their fingertips and they don’t need a salesperson to tell them what they should be spending their money on.